HenrikBengtsson/revdepcheck.extras/README.md

 I have no intention of submitting this to CRAN or providing end-user support for it.
-I use it for revdepcheck:ing my own packages on a HPC system where I for instance need to pre-populate the [crancheck] cache before running revdep checks as a job on compute nodes without internet access.
+I use it for revdepcheck:ing my own packages on a HPC system where I for instance need to pre-populate the [crancache] cache before running revdep checks as a job on compute nodes without internet access.